nothing-to-add/subscription-example-for-ios/README.md

 - **watchOS**: Simplified interface adapted for smaller screens
 - **visionOS**: Compatible with the latest Apple platform

-Version 1.0.6 specifically addresses button rendering issues on macOS to ensure the UI looks consistent across all platforms.
+Version 1.0.6 specifically addresses button rendering issues on macOS, and version 1.0.7 adds customizable free trial days to ensure the UI looks consistent and flexible across all platforms.

 ### Localization